- Our Wander

 - Posts

-From constant photo-taking to using essential apps, travel quickly drains our devices, making a reliable power bank an absolute necessity.
+From constant photo-taking to using essential China apps, travel quickly drains our devices, making a reliable power bank an absolute necessity.
 But if your travels include flights within or from China, that essential portable charger now comes with a critical catch.
 Before you can board your next flight, you need to know about the new China power bank rule that's causing major travel confusion.

 This blog is reader-supported.
 When you book or buy through the links on our site, we may earn an affiliate commission at no additional cost to you.
 Thank you for your support!